zewt/zDsonImport/README.md

 Hide joints associated with the face.
 These are normally controlled with pose modifiers, and since there are a huge number of joints in the face it's very busy in the viewport.

-- Create twist rigs

-DAZ3D characters have twist joints on the arms and legs.
-"Create twist rigs" will automatically rig these to follow the corresponding twist.
-This is recommended over using HumanIK twist joints and should be left enabled.

 - Create end joints

 DAZ3D character skeletons define bones, with a starting point and a length, rather than defining